furunoluiza/push_swap/README.md

 	</thead>
 		<tr>
 			<td align="center">sa</td>
-			<td>swap a - swap the first 2 elements at the top of stack a.
+			<td>swap a - Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.</td>
 		</tr>
 		<tr>
 			<td align="center">sb</td>
-			<td>swap b - swap the first 2 elements at the top of stack b.
+			<td>swap b - Swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements.</td>
 		</tr>
 		<tr>
 			<td align="center">ss</td>